wes/Beautiful-Analytics-Chart/README.md

 # Beautiful Analytics Chart #

 This is a plugin that works with raphael js, and produces beautiful line charts.
-This plugin relies heavily on the wonderful [Raphaël][1] JavaScript SVG library.

 To download and contribute (please do!), check out the http://github.com/wes/Beautiful-Analytics-Chart.